 - a.
-Authorization for construction or acquisition (State Board of Education approval and State Building Commission approval). - b.
+Authorization for construction or acquisition (ACCS Board of Trustees approval and/or Alabama Building Commission (if applicable) approval). - b.
 Original cost or other value, including description of valuation method. - c.
 Date, description, and value of deletions from recorded cost. - d.
-Source of funds (federal, state, local, etc).
+Source of funds (federal, state, local, etc. - 6.
+Land and Non-depreciable Land Improvements (171100)

-4. Alterations (173)